-The present building was completed and opened in May 1899 as the United Presbyterian Church of Gardenstown.
-There was a Church of Scotland in the village, known as “The Mohr Church”.
-This was built in 1876.
+The present building was completed and opened in May 1899 as the United Presbyterian Church.
+There was a Church of Scotland in the village, known as “The Mohr Church”, which was built in 1876.

-In 1874 Jacob Primmer came to Gardenstown to assist the Parish Minister the Rev James Cruden.
-At this time there was no Church of Scotland in the village, the congregation of Gardenstown and Crovie met for worship in a granary.
+In 1874 Jacob Primmer had come to Gardenstown to assist the Parish Minister the Rev James Cruden.
+At this time there was no Church of Scotland in the village – the congregation of Gardenstown and Crovie met for worship in a granary.
 Mr. Primmer encouraged the people to build a church, and with the help of the fishermen, a building to seat 400 was completed within a year.
 On a Sunday evening this would be filled to capacity.
-Sankey-Moody were in Scotland holding revival meetings and seeing much blessing, Mr. Primmer felt that meetings of this kind would be good in the village.
+D.L.
+Moody and Ira Sankey were in Scotland holding evangelistic meetings and seeing much blessing and Mr. Primmer felt that meetings of this kind would be good in the village.
 He contacted the Rev John Gilmour, Minister of the U.P.
 Church who was also keen on such an effort.
 It was agreed to hold them one night in the U.P.
 Church and the next in “The Mohr Church”.
 The result being that many people both young and old came to faith in Christ.
 This was a great time of blessing.

 In 1897, the old U.P.
 Church was in need of major repairs, but also was quite inadequate for the needs of the congregation, and so it was decided to build a new church.
-This was started in 1898.
-Completed and opened on May 1899 at a total cost of £1,342 12s
+The work started in 1898 and was completed on May 1899 at a total cost of £1,342 12s.

 The bell of the old church was unsuitable, and after some investigation a firm in Derby was found to have a suitable one weighing 125 lbs.
 Price £5.10 + 8/6 carriage.
-It was agreed to purchase same but to make an initial offer of £4.00, and if this was not accepted, to pay full asking price.
+It was agreed to purchase it, but to make an initial offer of £4.00.
+The firm did not accept the offer and asked for the full price!

 In the year 1900 the Kirk Session of the U.P.
 Church considered a remit from Synod proposing union with the Free Church of Scotland.
-This proposal was adopted and so the Church became the United Free Church of Gardenstown.
-Regarding membership, at a communion service October 1900, 132 members participated, this was considered a good attendance.
+This proposal was adopted and so the congreation became part the United Free Church.
+Regarding membership, at a communion service October 1900, 132 members participated, and this was considered a good attendance.

 Rev A T Ogilvie, who was Minister at this time, resigned in 1903 leaving the Church vacant.
 After a short vacancy the Rev John Munro received and accepted a call to Gardenstown.
 He was Minister until 1913 when he moved to another charge.
 There were six applicants for the vacant charge and after hearing all six preach the Rev John Goudie was selected to be their Minister.
 He stayed for only three years.

 In 1916 the Church was again vacant.
-The interim Moderator was the Rev William Ross and for some reason the vacancy committee wished to call him to be Minster of Gardenstown U.F.
+The Interim Moderator at the time was the Rev William Ross and the vacancy committee wished to call him to be the Minster of Gardenstown U.F.
 Church.
-Having made their wish known to him, he prayerfully considered the invitation.
-The result being in due course he was inducted to the charge.
+Having made their wish known to him, he prayerfully considered the invitation, the result being in due course he was inducted to the charge.

 Little has been said about the spiritual life of the congregation at this time, but in 1921 during the East Anglia Herring Fishing, revival broke out there and many of the fishermen came to faith in Christ.
 When they returned home the Holy Spirit began to move in the village, and for the next year there was a time of spiritual awakening.
 This was evidenced in the fact that on December 1921, 30 new members were added to the Church by profession of faith.